cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 1) An attacker tries to learn whether a given client identity is registered with a server, and
-2) An attacker tries to learn whether a given client identity has recently completed registration, or has re-registered (e.g. after a password change).
+2) An attacker tries to learn whether a given client identity has recently completed registration, re-registered (e.g. after a password change), or changed its identity.

-OPAQUE prevents the first type of attack during the authentication flow.
-This is done by requiring servers to act with unregistered client identities in a way that is indistinguishable from its behavior with existing registered clients.
+OPAQUE prevents these attacks during the authentication flow.
+The first is done by requiring servers to act with unregistered client identities in a way that is indistinguishable from its behavior with existing registered clients.
 Servers do this for an unregistered client by simulating a fake CredentialResponse as specified in {{create-credential-response}}.